PurpleAvatar/multiscale_biological_modeling/README.md

 # Multiscale Biological Modeling Test Website

-*Remember to use F5 as a hard refresh when looking to make rapid edits + previews* Strange bug: occasionally, will refresh to 1 version behind.
+*Remember to use F5 as a hard refresh when looking to make rapid edits + previews* Strange refresh order: it seems certain elements do not update on Github Pages at same time.
 E.g.
   1. Edit text in file to say "Hi" + change navigation
   2. Wait a few minutes, refresh preview, see changed navigation but no text
   3. Edit text in file to say "Hi2"